sabihdordab/simple-toolbox/README.md

 - ### Notepad App :

-  The user can write,edit and delete her/his notes in it.To writing notes can use **Markdown** .
+  The user can write, edit and delete her/his notes in it.
+To write notes can use **Markdown**.
-  Each user can see a maximum of 10 notes in one page, and then the rest of the notes go to the next page.
+  Each user can see a maximum of 10 notes on one page, and then the rest of the notes go to the next page.
   The notes are sorted based on the time they were written so the newest note is higher than the rest.

   ![Add note page](./pics/add-note.png)
   ![Notes page](./pics/notes.png)
   ![Note page](./pics/note.png)

-  - #### Whats Markdown?
+  - #### What's Markdown?
     Markdown is a lightweight markup language that you can use to add formatting elements to plaintext text documents.
     [github markdown syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)

 - ### Time Tools App :

-  Time tools app Includes a stopwatch to record time , used to time races.
+  Time tools app Includes a stopwatch to record time, used to time races.
   This stopwatch is based on milliseconds and has a start, stop and reset button.
-  Time tools app can develope to become more useful such as countdown timer and show timezones.
+  Time tools apps can develop to become more useful such as countdown timers and show timezones.
   ![Stopwatch page](./pics/stopwatch.png)

 - ### Date Tools App :